Hamzaxx370/PS2-PS3-Yakuza-OMT-Animations-Importer/README.md

 Thanks to:

--[Jhrino](https://github.com/Fronkln) for reversing most of the format
+-[Jhrino](https://github.com/Fronkln) for reversing most of the OMT format
 -[Gabe Hen](https://github.com/gabehenreal) for helping with the quaternion calculations

 ## Suggested Tools: